ankraft/ACME-oneM2M-CSE/docs/Installation.md

 		pip3 install tinydb

+Or install all of the above packages at once:

+		pip3 install flask psutil requests rich tinydb

 ## Installation and Configuration

 Install the ACME CSE by copy the whole distribution to a new directory.
 You also need to copy the configuration file [acme.ini.default](acme.ini.default) to a new file *acme.ini* and make adjustments to that new file.